 Brieley welcomes students to her studio who have a genuine interest in learning.
 In lessons, Brieley works to encourage her students to be the best they can be in consideration of their talents and lifestyles, and excellence is promoted.
-Aspects of technique and style are priorities, alongside how to create notes into music unique to each player.
-She advocates the appreciation of music in general, knowledge of music theory, and encourages discussion of music careers and the music industry as part of preparing students for lives as professional musicians.
+Aspects of technique, style, and sound production are priorities, alongside how to create notes into music unique to each player.
+She advocates the appreciation of music in general, knowledge of music theory, and encourages discussion of music careers and the music industry.

 Brieley has been fortunate to have had her piano technique, music knowledge, and performance style shaped and influenced from intensive tuition with various renowned pedagogues.
 In her own studio, she draws on this experience.
 Influence is felt from her time with Pamela Page and Max Olding (considered by many to be classical music royalty in Australia), from studying for seven years with Oleg Stepanov and Natasha Vlassenko (graduates and teachers of the Moscow Conservatory), and from studying with Timothy Young (graduate of the Nicolò Paganini Conservatorium in Italy), Rita Reichmann (student of Rudolf Serkin at the Curtis Institute), and Ruth Nye (student of Claudio Arrau).
-Brieley also draws on her extensive experience as a concert performer and from her many years of study as an academic.
+Brieley's skill as a teacher also draws on the many Masterclasses she participated in when studying; her piano competition success as a student; her extensive studies in Brisbane, Melbourne and London; participation in short European music academies in Brussels and Saltzburg; studies via a Churchill Fellowship in the UK, Netherlands and New York; and her extensive experience as a concert performer.

-Brieley also teaches in the undergraduate and graduate programs at the Australian Institute of Music (Surry Hills).
+As well as teaching at her Home Studio, Brieley also teaches in the undergraduate and graduate programs at the Australian Institute of Music in Sydney.